USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: CCTM – in-line dust emission version only

 The gridded land cover/land use (LCLU) file is an I/O API GRDDED3 file of BELD3 data projected to the modeling domain.
-This file must contain the following LCLU variables to be compatible with the CMAQv5 dust module:
+This file must contain the following LCLU variables to be compatible with the CMAQ dust module:

 -   USGS_urban
 -   USGS_drycrop